hyndex/libslac/docs/BoardExample.md

 This example demonstrates how to wire the QCA7000 modem to an ESP32-S3 board using PlatformIO.
 The board uses custom SPI pins and it is recommended to connect the interrupt line (`PLC_INT_PIN`, IO16 by default) so the driver can react to modem events.
+QCA7005-based PLC Stamp micro modules are fully compatible and can be wired in the same way.

 ## PlatformIO configuration